PanDAWMS/panda-client/README.txt

 current
   * updated pathena/prun to send jobs to multiple sites when input dataset container splits over multiple sites and an output dataset container is used as --outDS
+  * fixed outputPath for T3
+  * fixed libDS for T3

 0.2.16 (3/1/2010)
   * fixed for analysis projects